 After Care and Long Term Recovery

 It is quite common for people to think of the inpatient rehabilitation process as a type of cure for addiction.
-However, this way of thinking actually acts as a hindrance to the journey that is long term recovery.
+However, this way of thinking actually acts as a hindrance to the journey that is long term recovery from drug addiction.
 While the initial detoxification and rehabilitation processes undoubtedly hold immense value in the lives of many recovering addicts, the real work begins after the addict returns home.

 After this initial glimpse into the world of recovery, many addicts carry over a feeling of serenity and confidence once unknown to them into their everyday lives.
 However, this feeling is often times lost after a short time spent in a familiar environment.
 Once this feeling is lost, the risk of relapse increases exponentially.
 However, it is very possible to continue living a happy, peaceful life far into the future.
 It is for this reason above all else that it is absolutely crucial to the recovering addict to vest one’s time and energy into the aftercare process.